dankamongmen/notcurses/README.md

 ## Included tools

-Seven binaries are installed as part of notcurses:
+Seven binaries are installed as part of Notcurses:
 * `notcurses-demo`: some demonstration code
 * `notcurses-view`: renders visual media (images/videos)
 * `notcurses-input`: decode and print keypresses